Secret Sauce & Quick-Pickled Onions (+ How to Make A Great Burger)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Last week, while scrolling through emails on my phone, I came across one subject heading that gave me pause: Never Grill a Burger Again.
+Last week, while scrolling through emails on my phone, I came across a subject heading from Tasting Table that gave me pause: Never Grill a Burger Again.

-And then a depressing image flashed through my head: me, hovering over a sauté pan (albeit my favorite one), flipping burgers in my 100-degree kitchen as my guests reveled outside.
+And then an unsettling image flashed through my head: me, hovering over a sauté pan, flipping burgers in my 100-degree kitchen as my guests reveled outside.

 Did I dare make this vision a reality?
 How could I not?
 I’ve always considered burgers one of the hardest things to get right, and this post offered a path to burger domination.
-I followed the tutorial to a T (almost, notes below), and Ben, completely unaware of the experiments I had been conducting, declared it the best burger he’s ever eaten.
+I followed the tutorial nearly to a T, and Ben, completely unaware of the experiments I had been conducting, declared it the best burger he’s ever eaten.

-1. Searing in a heavy-bottomed pan versus grilling, the argument being that fat is lost when burgers are cooked on a grill, which leads to “a dried-out patty with a charred exterior.”
+- Sear burgers (as opposed to grill) in a heavy-bottomed pan to prevent fat from being lost, which leads to “a dried-out patty with a charred exterior.”
 Cooking the patty in fat helps keep the patties juicy.
-Makes sense, right?

-4. The sauce, a mixture of pantry staples (mayonnaise, mustard, ketchup, minced bread and butter pickles, cayenne and cornichons), a combination that is so much greater than the sum of its parts.
+- Make a sauce: the recipe included below is a mixture of pantry staples (mayonnaise, mustard, ketchup, minced pickles, cayenne and cornichons), a combination that is so much greater than the sum of its parts.